lacemap/lacemap.github.io/README.md

 Options for `laceMap.load()`
 ============================

-An alternative example with an initial focus on France:
+An alternative with an initial focus on France:

     laceMap.load({
       containerID: 'map',